SSWConsulting/SSW.Rules.Content/rules/when-to-create-a-group-chat/rule.md

 ---
 If you intend to talk about someone in your chat, it's best to add that person to a group chat.

 This approach is useful before starting a Teams call and you can simply say "I'll call you in 5 mins" in your group chat to let everyone in the group know that you need to chat with them.

+Note that you shouldn't make the call if all of the participants have Teams status "In a call" or their status message suggests they shouldn't be disturbed (see [Do you use the status message in Teams?](https://www.ssw.com.au/rules/use-the-status-message-in-teams)).

 <!--endintro-->